braye/website/content/post/rtx-3090-the-third.md

 ## Time to dig in!

-Let's get cracking on the hardware design of the RTX 3090 "Founder's Edition".
+Let's get cracking on the hardware design of the RTX 3090 "Founder's Edition", and GPU cooler design in general.

-For the past couple generations, Nvidia has started putting a lot of design work into the cards that they OEM.
-Until somewhat recently, their cards sported the bog-standard blower cooling designs we'd been dealing with since the 8800GT days.
-By 2018, that design was getting *very* long in the tooth.
-Their first departure from this, the RTX 20 series FE cards, weren't necessarily outstanding but they represented a large upgrade over the old design.
+Until recently, Nvidia's first-party cards sported a "blower" design, using a paddle-wheel style fan to push air across a fin stack and exhaust it out the rear of the case.
+This seems to have debuted with the release of the 8800 series in 2006, and remained as their chosen thermal solution for over a decade.
+It was never particularly good, to be honest, and by even the early 2010s this design was beginning to show its weaknesses in the face of climbing TDPs[^1].

+The release of the RTX 2000 series in 2018 showed Nvidia's first attempts to move on from this tired design.
+The thermal solution included on "Founders Edition" cards, as they were now branded, weren't outstanding but still represented a large upgrade over the old design.
 They were dual-fan, transverse-exit cards which utilized a large vapor chamber to spread heat across the heatsink.
-Not the most efficient method, but one which strikes a good compromise between low cost and thermals.
-AMD also recently used a similar design on their first-party Radeon 6000 series cards to fairly decent effect.
+Two fans would then push air down onto the heatsink, and it would then exit the open sides of the card into the computer case.
+Large vapor chambers aren't the most efficient method of moving heat over a long distance, but they strike a good compromise between low cost and thermal performance.
+AMD recently used a similar design on their first-party Radeon 6800 series cards to fairly decent effect.

 <img
   src="/images/2080-fe-vapor-chamber.jpg"